pinglayson/microserviceConcept/README.md

-This code demonstrates main concept about microservices.
+This code demonstrates main concepts about microservices.